This post first published 10 June 2019, and updated 19 September 2021.

-Certified seed potatoes will cost between $5 and $15 depending on the size of the bag, and where you get them.
-They are more expensive than the potatoes in your pantry, but they are also guaranteed to be free of disease – making it heaps easier to get a good crop.
+Certified seed potatoes are more expensive than the potatoes in your pantry, but they are also guaranteed to be free of disease.
+That’s what the ‘certified’ references.

 Chitting means to let the potatoes start to go green and grow shoots.
 This gives them a head-start when you plant them and reduces the chance they’ll just rot in the soil.

-Keep the potatoes somewhere they are dry, but exposed to indirect sunlight.
-After at least a month, you’ll notice they’re ready for planting.
+Keep your seed potatoes somewhere they are dry, but exposed to indirect sunlight.
+Chitting will take about a month.

 Preparing the patch